-This paper introduces a new approach to vector moments with the focus on these limitations.
-We generalize the theory of twodimensional invariants with respect to translation, rotation, and scaling (TRS) from scalar functions to 2D vector fields making use of the isomorphism between the Euclidean and the complex plane.
-The major contribution of this paper can be summarized as:
+In this paper we deal with these conceptual questions as well as the technical generalization of moment invariants respecting flow specific transformations.
+We introduce a new approach to vector moments, generalizing the theory of 2D invariants from scalar functions to 2D vector fields making use of the isomorphism between the Euclidean and the complex plane.

+In a nutshell the method presented in this paper works as follows: